Using the Winter Sowing Technique with Vegetables

 Simple + Eco Friendly

 This process does not require any extra inputs to start seeds a little earlier.
-I will say that up in Minnesota (Zone 4) we won’t get a full harvest from our peppers, eggplant, or tomatoes this way.
+I will say that up in Minnesota (Zone 4) we likely won’t get a full harvest from our peppers or eggplants, (tomatoes mostly catch up) when started this way.
 However, there are quite a few plants which work wonderfully using this method.

 Cold frame planted with both direct sown and Winter Sown veggies for extra early harvests!

 You will most likely be reusing a plastic container.
 Not having to buy ‘extras’ is something to take into consideration when thinking about the costs of grow lights, heat pads, fans, and the energy to run them all.
-Those can add up to a big investment and a bit of an energy drain if you aren’t savvy about seed starting.
+Those can add up to a big investment and a bit of an energy drain if you are diving into seed starting.

 Making Your Winter Sowing